axie0320/15-418-Project/README.md

 <br><br>

 ## **Goals and Deliverables**
+* GOAL: The goal of this project is to parallelize various implementaitons of inversing a matrix and analyze their performance trade-offs.
+There are two approaches of interest we will specifically focus on: matrix inversion through LU Decomposition and Gauss-Jordan Elimination.

 * PLAN TO ACHIEVE:
   * We plan to finish implementing both parallel and sequential matrix inversions using LU Decomposition and Gauss-Jordan Elimination.
   * We wish to provide performance analysis on the two different approaches and charts that illustrate performance improvements across various different workload levels and thread counts.